 As a project manager, I oversee translation projects from start to finish.
 I draw up quotations, prepare the files for translation and select the best translators for the jobs, depending on the subjects and language combinations.
 I also answer any queries and comments from translators and deliver the reviewed translations to the clients within the set deadlines.

 How would you describe Blue Lines?

 Blue Lines is an open company with a great atmosphere, where everybody works well together.
 All project managers can always step into any project, which makes it easier for us to help each other when things get too busy.
 As an employee, you get pampered too.
-The best example of some of the great things here is that a few months ago, we switched from a 38-hour to a 35-hour work week.
+The best example of some of the great things here is that we switched from a 38-hour to a 35-hour work week.
 This means I can now spend more time with my family on Wednesday afternoons, which is absolute bliss!